martinmckenna/crud/README.md

 * DONE -- Prevent duplicate entries
 * DONE -- add logo to go home
 * hide/show create form with javascript
+* Implement a check to see if delete/update/add queries executed successfully.
+If not, log the error and do something